nodemcu/nodemcu-firmware/docs/en/modules/ledc.md

 List of configuration tables:

 - `gpio` one or more (given as list) pins, see [GPIO Overview](../gpio/#gpio-overview)
-- `bits` Channel duty depth, one of
+- `bits` Channel duty depth.
+Defaults to ledc.TIMER_13_BIT.
+Otherwise one of
     - `ledc.TIMER_10_BIT`
     - ...
     - `ledc.TIMER_15_BIT`